shipping to New Zealand Graphic

 Disclaimer: The information in this blog is for general information only.
 Producers, shippers, exporters, importers should confirm their processes with their customs brokers, carriers and regulating authorities.

-Carrier Options for shipping New Zealand from Canada
+Carrier Options for shipping temperature control to New Zealand from Canada

 Shipping to New Zealand via UPS and FedEx Canada

-FedEx and UPS are North Americas largest carriers and, along with DHL, offer reliable express delivery to New Zealand.
+FedEx and UPS are North Americas largest carriers and, along with DHL, offer the ability to ship dry ice within their networks.However, shippers must be approved and qualified under dangerous goods, regulations, and carrier policy.

 Shipping from Canada for delivery to New Zealand via Jet Worldwide